Introduction to Streams

 Now we are finally able to append entries in our stream via XADD.
 However, while appending data to a stream is quite obvious, the way streams can be queried in order to extract data is not so obvious.
 If we continue with the analogy of the log file, one obvious way is to mimic what we normally do with the Unix command

-tail -f processes can see what is added to a log.
+tail -f processes can see what is added to a log).
 Using the traditional terminology we want the streams to be able to fan out messages to multiple clients.

 However, this is just one potential access mode.
 We could also see a stream in quite a different way: not as a messaging system, but as a time series store.
 In this case, maybe it's also useful to get the new messages appended, but another natural query mode is to get messages by ranges of time, or alternatively to iterate the messages using a cursor to incrementally check all the history.
 This is definitely another useful access mode.

 Finally, if we see a stream from the point of view of consumers, we may want to access the stream in yet another way, that is, as a stream of messages that can be partitioned to multiple consumers that are processing such messages, so that groups of consumers can only see a subset of the messages arriving in a single stream.
 In this way, it is possible to scale the message processing across different consumers, without single consumers having to process all the messages: each consumer will just get different messages to process.
 This is basically what Kafka (TM) does with consumer groups.
-Reading messages via consumer groups is yet another interesting mode to read from a KeyDB stream.
+Reading messages via consumer groups is yet another interesting mode of reading from a KeyDB Stream.

 To query the stream by range we are only required to specify two IDs, start and end.
 The range returned will include the elements having start or end as ID, so the range is inclusive.
 The two special IDs